 - Lungwort (Pulmonaria saccharata) – Lungwort has speckled silvery gray foliage with blue flowers

-- Woolly thyme (Thymus pseudolanuginosus) – Woolly thyme is a low growing groundcover with gray, felt-like foliage
+- Woolly thyme (Thymus pseudolanuginosus) – Woolly thyme is a low-growing groundcover with gray, felt-like foliage

-- Mediterranean lavender (Lavandula angustifolia) – Mediterranean lavender has aromatic gray green foliage and purple flower spikes
+- Mediterranean lavender (Lavandula angustifolia) – Mediterranean lavender has aromatic gray-green foliage and purple flower spikes

-- Edelweiss (Leontopodium alpinum) – Edelweiss leaves and small yellow flowers are covered with white hairs, giving silver appearance
+- Edelweiss (Leontopodium alpinum) – Edelweiss leaves and small yellow flowers are covered with white hairs, giving a silver appearance

 - Snow-in-summer (Cerastium tomentosum) – Snow-in-summer is a groundcover with small, metallic, silvery leaves and bright white flowers